EnterpriseDB/barman/docs/user_guide/recovery.rst

   When using ``--no-get-wal`` with targets like ``--target-xid``, ``--target-name``, or ``--target-time``, Barman will copy the entire WAL archive to ensure availability.

-Another option is to include the ``recovery_options`` configuration at the global/server level prior to a recovery operation to retrieve WAL files during the recovery process, effectively turning the Barman server into a WAL hub for your servers.
+Another option is to include ``get-wal`` inside the ``recovery_options`` configuration at the global/server level prior to a recovery operation to retrieve WAL files during the recovery process without the need to specifying the ``--get-wal``, effectively turning the Barman server into a WAL hub for your servers.

 .. code-block:: text